 The district’s superintendent is Dr. Rechel Anderson, the Board of Education, administrators, staff, and stakeholders have embraced our new motto, “Jasper County School District: Student-Centered...Future-Focused!.”

-JCSD has three Title I and three Priority Schools (Ridgeland Elementary, Hardeeville Elementary, and Hardeeville-Ridgeland Middle School).
+JCSD has three Title I schools (Ridgeland Elementary, Hardeeville Elementary, and Middle School) and two Priority Schools (Hardeeville Elementary and Ridgeland-Hardeeville High School).
 All schools have been challenged with high teacher and administrator turnover and low student performance on State Performance Assessments.
 There has been a concerted effort on the part of the district and stakeholders to increase parental involvement and volunteer services.
 A growing number of volunteers from communities throughout Jasper County and a large population of the Sun City retirement community are being recruited and will be placed in our schools and Community Outreach Programs to provide a variety of services to our students and parents.

 To accelerate student performance and ensure they are college and career ready, JCSD continues to evaluate its educational practices, resources, governance, and student services to determine areas of strengths and challenges.
 Structures and programs are being put in place to move the district forward.
 The following are a few of our current priorities:

 • Balanced Literacy Platform